fah-ayon/Microprocessor/Readme.md

 ## Acknowledgments

 - **BRAC University, Department of Computer Science and Engineering**
-- Special thanks to the course instructor and teaching assistants for their guidance and support.
+- Special thanks to the course instructor and teaching assistants for their guidance and group mates for their support.